andrewwhipple/blogengine/README.md

 ### To do

-* Literally 100% of the styling.
-It looks like garbage.
 * Theme handling?
 * Metadata
 * Tags
 * Search?
-* Archive page
 * ideally some sort of caching so it doesnt have to do a file read every goddamn time, and 5+ times whenever the index is hit.
-* Some sort of automaticity to the post updating, so it doesn't
+* Some sort of automaticity to the post updating, since it's a bit of a chore to add a new post.
 * Footnotes, probably.

 ### Post Formatting: